right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 Create & Send Powerful Surveys to Measure Customer Experience

 Use Zonka Feedback to build engaging surveys with closed & open-ended questions.
-Capture customer data and take required actions instantly.
+Capture customer data, implement text analytics, analyze responses and take action instantly.

 Open-ended Survey Questions